mxq7854687/JavaPractice/README.md

 # JavaPractice

 Start practising my Java!
-Welcome to sharing your opinion on my work!
+Welcome to share your opinions on my work!
 Enjoy coding!